-Before any building can be occupied as a residential dwelling, it must have the inspection and approval of the Code Enforcement Officer to assure that:
+Before any building can be occupied as a residential dwelling, it must have the inspection and approval of the Code Enforcement Officer at the building site.

-There is an approved method for on-site wastewater disposal installed with a minimum of one working toilet and sink.

-- The inspections required for internal plumbing and subsurface wastewater disposal have been completed and approved by the Local Plumbing Inspector. - Proof is provided that all electrical wiring in a newly constructed residence has been installed or inspected by a master electrician, state electrical inspector, or an appropriate state certified electrical inspector - 4.
-Erosion control measures are consistent with requirements stated in Section 9 of this Ordinance, - For structures that are going to be leased or rented, there shall be installed a permanent heat source.
-Smoke detection and carbon monoxide detection systems shall be installed in compliance with Maine Revised Statute Title 25, M.R.S.A.317, §§ 2464 and 2468. - 6.
-New homeowners shall be required to place in a location visible to the road, numerals four inches (4") in height to identify the building for emergency purposes.
-If applicable, the mailbox of the residence will have identifying numerals on both sides of at least four inches (4") in height, and - Overall conditions of safety and sanitation are met.
+- 1. There is an approved method of on-site wastewater disposal installed with a minimum of one working toilet and sink. - 2.
+The inspections required for internal plumbing and subsurface wastewater disposal have been done by the Local Plumbing Inspector. - 3.
+Proof is provided that all electrical wiring in a newly constructed residence has been installed or inspected by a master electrician, state electrical inspector, or an appropriate state certified electrical inspector. - 4.
+Erosion control measures are consistent with requirements stated in Section 9 of this Ordinance. - 5.
+For structures that are going to be leased or rented, there shall be a permanent heat source, and a minimum of one smoke detector, and Radan Detector. - 6.
+New homeowners shall be required to place in a location visible to the road, numerals four inched (4") in height to identify the building for emergency purposes.
+If applicable, the mailbox of the residence will have identifying numerals on both sides of at least four inches (4") in height, and - 7.
+Overall conditions of safety and sanitation are met.